parkinsons-toolkit/app-content/pages-content/managing-symptoms/bowels.md

 There is limited research in this area, complicated by the wide variety of strains available.
 There has been some research that showed a combination of pro- and prebiotics improved constipation in people with Parkinson’s.

 #### Fibre supplements
 If you have not got enough fibre in your diet, supplementation may be considered.
-The widely available fibre supplement is psyllium husk, or ispaghula husk – the ingredient of the laxative Fybogel.
+The widely available fibre supplement is *psyllium husk*, or *ispaghula husk* – the ingredient of the laxative *Fybogel*.

 #### Laxatives
 Many people with Parkinson’s need to take laxatives on a regular and long-term basis to keep the bowels opening regularly.
 Laxatives only work if you are adequately hydrated.
 Laxatives are available from chemists and come in different types: